HarperDB/documentation/docs/technical-details/reference/resource.md

 This method is available on tables.
 This will invalidate the current record in the table.
 This can be used with a caching table and is used to indicate that the source data has changed, and the record needs to be reloaded when next accessed.

-### `subscribe(subscriptionRequest): Promise<Subscription>`
+### `subscribe(subscriptionRequest: SubscriptionRequest): Promise<Subscription>`

 This will subscribe to the current resource, and is called for MQTT subscribe commands.
 You can define or override this method to define how subscriptions should be handled.
 The default `subscribe` method on tables (`super.publish(message)`) will set up a listener that will be called for any changes or published messages to this resource.

 The returned (promise resolves to) Subscription object is an `AsyncIterable` that you can use a `for await` to iterate through.
 It also has a `queue` property which holds (an array of) any messages that are ready to be delivered immediately (if you have specified a start time, previous count, or there is a message for the current or "retained" record, these may be immediately returned).

-The `subscriptionRequest` object supports the following properties (all optional):
+The `SubscriptionRequest` object supports the following properties (all optional):

-* `id` - The primary key of the record (or topic) that you want to subscribe to.
-If omitted, this will be a subscription to the whole table.
-* `isCollection` - If this is enabled and the `id` was included, this will create a subscription to all the record updates/messages that are prefixed with the id.
-For example, a subscription request of `{id:'sub', isCollection: true}` would return events for any update with an id/topic of the form sub/\* (like `sub/1`).
+* `includeDescendants` - If this is enabled, this will create a subscription to all the record updates/messages that are prefixed with the id.
+For example, a subscription request of `{id:'sub', includeDescendants: true}` would return events for any update with an id/topic of the form sub/\* (like `sub/1`).
 * `startTime` - This will begin the subscription at a past point in time, returning all updates/messages since the start time (a catch-up of historical messages).
 This can be used to resume a subscription, getting all messages since the last subscription.
 * `previousCount` - This specifies the number of previous updates/messages to deliver.
 For example, `previousCount: 10` would return the last ten messages.
 Note that `previousCount` can not be used in conjunction with `startTime`.
 * `omitCurrent` - Indicates that the current (or retained) record should _not_ be immediately sent as the first update in the subscription (if no `startTime` or `previousCount` was used).
 By default, the current record is sent as the first update.